joaopedrodcf/blog-react/README.md

 - When a user creates a post it shows on the post who created the post
 - Like button, a user can like a post only one time per user

+## Asked functionalities
+- favicon e o app name
+- hash password in front end before request
+- Validate passwords like one uppercase, one lowercase, one number, etc

 ## Getting Started

 First just